* Updated for 2018!

 PreSonus AudioBox Studio

 This studio comes as a complete set that one requires to record and produce even at an entry level.
-With this studio, it becomes possible to record multi-track recordings, podcasts, demos, and field recordings.
+With this starter package, it becomes possible to record multi-track recordings, podcasts, demos, and field recordings.
 Importantly, it follows the award winning Studio One production and recording software.

 At the heart of the PreSonus AudioBox Studio is the USB interface that is simple, portable and reliable.
 The box has audio/MIDI interface that features two-combo inputs for microphones or instruments.
 The box also has a zero-latency monitoring, and it comes ready for use.
 It is also compatible with most Mac and Windows recording software, has microphone preamplifiers and 24-bit converters.